feelingai-team/CodeBrain/README.md

 On a focused subset of 47 coding tasks, CodeBrain-1 scores **72.3%**, demonstrating consistent code generation and execution capabilities.

+Terminal Bench 2.0 is one of the harder agent benchmarks out there.
+It throws long, multi-step terminal tasks at you where things break in messy, realistic ways.
+Running it surfaced a bunch of recurring failure modes in our pipeline, and most of our gains came from just fixing those:

+Premature stop recovery was a big one.
+Sometimes the agent emits a message instead of a tool call, and the harness interprets that as "I'm done."
+It's not.
+We added a check for unverified stops that sends a continuation prompt to get it back on track.

+We also built structured tools for workspace analysis and constraint checking - inspecting file layout and resource state upfront instead of letting the agent poke around ad-hoc.
+Cuts down on a lot of wasted early turns.

+Dynamic reasoning effort: we run high reasoning during planning and verification, medium during implementation.
+Sounds obvious but it makes a real difference in token spend without hurting quality where it matters.

+Tool-call correction - just auto-fixing common formatting errors that would otherwise burn a turn for nothing.

+Tighter stuck-detection.
+We lowered the threshold for catching repeated identical commands.
+Agents love to get stuck in loops and run out the clock, so this matters more than you'd think.

+Context compression: LLM-summarized history with early messages pinned so the agent doesn't lose track of what it was actually asked to do in long sessions.
+Without this, tasks that go 50+ turns fall apart.

+And model-specific prompts - different models have different failure patterns, so we tailored behavioral guidance per model instead of using one prompt for everything.

 ## Tech Highlights

 ### Effective Context Searching